eXist-db/existdb-ansible-role/README.md

     exist_major_version: 4

-You need to explicitly specify whether you are going to install an eXist-db 4.x or 5.x version.
+You need to explicitly specify whether you are going to install an eXist-db 4.x or higher version.
 There is currently no auto-detection.

     exist_install_method: source